rocky/mult-by-constants/python/README.md

 Introduction
 ============

-This repository serves several purposes:
+This repository contains Python-related code for:

-* As a Python library for getting sequences of instructions to perform integer multiplications
+* As a library for getting sequences of instructions to perform integer multiplications
 * As a command-line utility for doing the same
-* As a place to store Optimal instruction-sequence tables, and
-* for data analysis
+* Tools for generating graphs and doing data analysis

 We drill into each of these below.